06 September 2021

 What is Industrial Marketing?

-Industrial marketing is another term for business to business (also know as B2B Marketing).
+Industrial marketing is another term for business to business (also known as B2B) Marketing.

 The term speaks directly to a branch of marketing and sales activity specialising in supplying products and services from one business to another.

-For example the selling of cosmetics to a retailer, the supply of food and beverage products to retailers, the supply of medical supplies to hospitals would also be considered industrial marketing.
+For example, the selling of cosmetics to a retailer, the supply of food and beverage products to retailers, and the supply of medical supplies to hospitals would also be considered industrial marketing.

 The existence of the term B2B marketing distinguishes Industrial Marketing from B2C marketing (business to consumer).

 The key features of Industrial Marketing that make it different from B2C are...

 Financial transaction from one business to another: The key discriminator is the final sales transaction is one business paying another to acquire the good or service being provided.

 Decision makers are not playing with their own money: This alters the emotional position of the people involved in the decision making.
 Not playing with their own money changes their view increasing their impartiality and allowing more process and logic to be applied to the decision.
 However, it is a mistake to think NO emotion is involved.
 Brand loyalty drives emotion and even having a strong personal relationship with the sales representative can have a profound influence.
 Sometimes egos and power plays have an influence.
 The higher the value of the transaction the more work is required by the selling team to investigate and understand these attitudes and motivations in order to develop a sales strategy.
 The aim is to avoid being "out-sold" by the competition.